ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## max_partition_size_to_drop

 Restriction on dropping partitions in query time.
+The value 0 means that you can drop partitions without any restrictions.

 Default value: 50 GB.

-The value 0 means that you can drop partitions without any restrictions.
+Cloud default value: 1 TB.

 :::note
 This query setting overwrites its server setting equivalent, see [max_partition_size_to_drop](/docs/en/operations/server-configuration-parameters/settings.md/#max-partition-size-to-drop)